The Amazing Race: Clues

-When teams start a leg, arrive at route markers, or complete tasks, they normally receive a letter-sized tear-away envelope that contains their next clue inside a vertical-fold folder.
-The envelopes are usually yellow, but in the first two seasons of the Latin American version, the envelopes are blue.
+When teams start a leg, arrive at route markers, or complete tasks, they normally receive a yellow letter-sized tear-away envelope with the series' logo that contains their next clue inside a vertical-fold folder.
 The clues themselves are typically printed on a vertical strip of paper, although additional information is often provided inside the clue folder.
 After retrieving the clue, teams open the envelope and must read aloud the instructions given on the clue sheet, then follow those instructions.
 Teams are generally required to collect every clue during each leg and keep that information with them until they reach the next Pit Stop, surrendering them once they have checked in.
 Teams may not take an additional clue from the clue box should they lose their first one; teams who do so are assessed a penalty.
-Teams are not directly penalized for misplacing their clue but will lose time either searching for it or trying to learn from other teams of where to go next.
+Teams are not directly penalized for misplacing their clue but will lose time either searching for it or trying to learn from other teams where to go next.

 At route markers, clue envelopes are placed inside a box mounted to the marker.
-In early seasons, the box contained exactly the number of clues for teams on that leg, allowing teams to indirectly determine their current placement in the leg by counting envelopes.
-In more recent seasons, extra envelopes are left in clue boxes to prevent this from occurring.
+In some seasons, the box contains exactly the number of clues for teams on that leg, allowing teams to indirectly determine their current placement in the leg by counting envelopes; in other seasons, extra envelopes were placed in clue boxes to prevent teams from doing so.

 In some cases, clues – most often of the Route Information type – have been provided by more unorthodox means, such as in an advertisement in a local newspaper or on some item related to the task just performed.
 A common unorthodox means in the American version is to place the clue at the bottom of the Roaming Gnome, the mascot of Travelocity, the former sponsor of the American version.